 LIVE UPDATE 30/3/21 // FLOW TESTING THE DEVELOPMENT 3D Printed PARTS

-We thought we’d bring you an exclusive, behind the scenes look at our flow testing practises.
+We thought we’d bring you an exclusive, behind the scenes look at our flow testing practices.
 And what better way than with our 3D printed parts for this GTi.

 We are going to test 4 variants today so you can see for yourself the benefits of each.
 Hang tight, this is going to get a bit techy.

-The testing was carried out in a 3rd party test facility in a temperature controlled room with an ambient temperature of 13.7°C and pressure reading of 1013.62hPa.
+The testing was carried out in a 3rd party test facility in a temperature-controlled room with an ambient temperature of 13.7°C and a pressure reading of 1013.62hPa.
 The test pipe used is 76mm I/D with a 3D printed adapter to accept the intakes.

 Each intake was run at full capacity first to see what the maximum CFM (Cubic Feet per Minute) it was capable of running.
 Once a max for each unit had been set the test was carried out taking measurements every 50CFM to allow for a broader range of readings.
 Each time allowing flow to settle correctly before taking the reading.

 The restriction for the test was measured in mmH2o.
 We also calculated roughly what the MK8 Golf GTI would require in terms of airflow in CFM on Stock ECU software, this worked out at around 460CFM.